The Farmer’s Dog

 Why You Need a Multivitamin

-For example, our stomachs make less gastric acid, so it becomes harder for us to absorb vitamin B 12, which is essential for healthy blood and nerves.
+For example, our stomachs make less gastric acid, so it becomes harder for us to absorb vitamin B 12, which is essential for healthy blood and nerves, as well as to meet our essential vitamins and mineral requirements.

 We also become less efficient at synthesizing vitamin D, which is essential for healthy bones, a strong immune system, and good mental health.

 And, no matter how good your diet is, it’s very difficult to meet these increased demands through diet alone.
+In such cases, supplementing with a vitamin d supplement and vitamin e may be necessary to help maintain adequate nutrient levels.
 The best multivitamin for a woman over 50 can fill in any nutritional gaps in your diet so that you don’t develop deficiencies that could affect your overall health, quality of life, and longevity.
+Make sure you are getting enough vitamins for optimal health.

 Here are some things to consider when choosing a multivitamin: